bradyvercher/rocketeer/readme.txt

 == Screenshots ==

-1. Available modules list when Jetpack is in development mode.
+1. Available modules list with Jetpack in development mode.

 == Changelog ==